 Meat and animal products are the bee’s knees.
 Our bodies have evolved over millions of years to extract optimum nutrition from animal sources, and we function at our best when we obtain the right amounts of these on a daily basis.
 Make sure, however, that you only buy organic, grass-fed/pastured, humanely-raised meats and animal products.

-One thought on “Why you can’t be healthy without meat & animal products
+One response to “Why you can’t be healthy without meat & animal products”